 AI is being dispatched to automatically read and test audit documents, by comparing reported cash balances to bank reconciliations, bank confirmation letters and obtaining foreign exchange and bank credit-rating information from third-party sources.
 Wherever auditors might have had to manually review and verify information in a repeatable manner is an area where traditional work can be augmented by technology.
-When properly deployed, a reduction of manual processes reduces the risk of accidental human errors.
+When properly deployed, a reduction of manual processes reduces the risk of accidental human errors and reclaims hundreds of hours auditors previously spent on those tasks so they can focus on higher-value work.

 While most companies keep their data in ERP systems, they haven't always been able to give auditors access to every relevant transaction.
-Now, though, auditors can automatically plug in to a company’s data, including unstructured data found in contracts and other documents.
-This enables them to paint a clearer picture, so they can focus on risk areas and create a responsive audit plan.
+Now, though, auditors can gain read-only access to a company’s data, including unstructured data found in contracts and other documents.
+Access to the full population of a client’s data allows auditors to paint a clearer picture, so they can focus on risk areas and create a responsive audit plan.

 Instead of viewing data in spreadsheets or other static formats, auditors can use responsive visualization tools to see the data means.
 Data visualization tools take the output from automated processes and offer the opportunity to explore trends or drill down with a click into anything that seems unusual.
-A company’s finance leaders can stay on top of audit progress using similar tools that make it easy to gauge where things are at.
+A company’s finance leaders can stay on top of audit progress using similar tools that make it easy to gauge audit progress and even drill down into financial data to help guide business strategy and decision-making.